 \section{Unbased rational homotopy theory}

-For the remainder of the paper it is assumed that the ground field is always the field of rational numbers, $\mathbb{Q}$.
-Within this section, results contained in \cite{bousfield_gugenheim} and \cite{laz_markl} will be used alongside the Quillen equivalence proven in Theorem \ref{thm_main} of this paper to construct a disconnected rational homotopy theory using the category of pseudo-compact curved Lie algebras.
-The category of simplicial sets is denoted by $\mathscr{S}$.
-Recall that, the category $\mathscr{S}$ possesses a well known model structure, which can be found for instance in \cite{bousfield_gugenheim} and \cite{dwyer_spalinski}, where the weak equivalences are weak homotopy equivalences.
+For the remainder of the paper it is assumed that the ground field is the rational numbers, $\mathbb{Q}$.
+Within this section, results contained in \cite{bousfield_gugenheim} and \cite{laz_markl} will be used alongside the Quillen equivalence of Theorem \ref{thm_main} to construct a disconnected rational homotopy theory using the category of pseudo-compact curved Lie algebras.

+The category of simplicial sets will be denoted by $\mathscr{S}$.
+Recall that, the category $\mathscr{S}$ possesses a well known model structure where the weak equivalences are weak homotopy equivalences.
+More details can be found, for instance, in \cite{bousfield_gugenheim} and \cite{dwyer_spalinski}.
 With this model structure all simplicial sets are cofibrant and the fibrant objects are the Kan complexes.